pengfei99/DataGovernance/README.md

 They work with the governance team to setup standards and quality metrics, etc.

+### 1.3 Data governance framework

+A data governance framework should help us to define all aspects of managing a data governance program and its workflow
+- objectives of the data governance program
+- mission statement for the program
+- how its success will be measured (e.g. rules and metrics)
+- decision-making responsibilities
+- decision-making accountability///////////////
+- collaboration between different roles
+- development of governance policies
+- documentation of the process
+- organizational structures
+- the creation of `data management tool` (e.g. data catalog, quality control, etc.)

+An organization's governance framework should be documented and shared internally, so everyone who is involved understand how the data governance program will work.

+On the technology side, a data governance tool can be used, but not mandatory.
+The objective of such tool is to facilitate and automate all the aspects of managing a governance program which we have mentioned above

 ## 2. The five decision domain for data governance

 In previous section, we have said we need to make decisions to ensure effective management of data.
 In general, we have